 A quick survey of the fabric marking notions at any sewing or quilt shop will provide a plethora of choices.

-Do you find this picture just a bit overwhelming?
+Don’t you find the aisle of products in this picture just a bit overwhelming?

 Apparently, I did because I ultimately bought them all… (I seriously think that was the store’s marketing strategy!)